Maiden in the Mor Lay (The Maid of the Moor)

-Saupe, without expressing a strong opinion of her own, did include this poem in an anthology of Marian literature, and observes that Schoeck, 1951, agreed with Robertson.
+Saupe, p.
+267, while acknowledging Donaldson's objection, accepts Robertson's link to the Virgin Mary.
+Although she doesn't express a strong opinion of her own, she did include this poem in her anthology of Marian literature, and observes that Schoeck, 1951, agreed with Robertson.
 She mentions an article by E. M. W. Tillyard suggesting that the maid is Mary Magdalene (hardly likely -- yes, Mary found Jesus in a garden, but she was also thought to be a prostitute) or Mary of Egypt (whoever that is).
-The weakness of this is obvious: The woman of the song is a *maiden* but is never called "Mary."
+The weakness of the latter connections is obvious: The woman of the song is a *maiden* but is never called "Mary."
 Surely we must work from a famous maiden, not a famous Mary.

 Trapp, p.
 419, points out that "Until quite recently, this little poem existed peacefully as a secular piece of popular origin and obscure meaning," but notes the modern speculation, particularly about Mary Magdalene while adding that "the Magdalene's maiden status is more than questionable."